 What is SEVIS?

 The Student and Exchange Visitor Information System (SEVIS) is a Department of Homeland Security electronic monitoring system for international students.
 It requires schools to report certain information on each student.
-Most students seeking F-1 status are subject to a $200 SEVIS fee that must be paid before applying for a visa.

 What should I do if I last entered the U.S. with another school’s Form I-20 and have not had my Babson Form I-20 inspected and stamped?

 You must meet with the International Student Advisor (ISA) immediately to see if you are eligible for a transfer.